Biden rallies for Democrats, slams ‘semi-fascism’ in GOP - NewsBreak

 “Biden forced Americans out of their jobs, transferred money from working families to Harvard lawyers, and sent our country into a recession while families can’t afford gas and groceries,” said spokesperson Nathan Brand.
 “Democrats don’t care about suffering Americans — they never did.”

-Since the June Supreme Court ruling, Democrats have seen a boost in donations, polling and performance in special elections for open congressional seats.
+Since the June Supreme Court ruling removing women’s constitutional protections for abortion, Democrats have seen a boost in donations, polling and performance in special elections for open congressional seats.
 The latest came Tuesday in a Hudson Valley swing district that, in a Republican wave year, should have been an easy GOP win.
-Instead, Democratic Ulster County executive Pat Ryan, who campaigned on a platform of standing up for abortion rights, defeated his Republican counterpart from Duchess County, Marc Molinaro.
+Instead, Democrat Pat Ryan, who campaigned on a platform of standing up for abortion rights, defeated Republican Marc Molinaro.

+“MAGA Republicans don’t have a clue about the power of women,” Biden said, noting the resonance of the abortion issue with women voters as some in the GOP push a national ban on the procedure.
+“Let me tell you something: They are about to find out.”

-The shift is giving Democrats a new sense that a Republican sweep of the House is no longer such a sure bet, particularly as polling better than Biden and battle-tested incumbents work their districts
+The shift is giving Democrats a new sense that a Republican sweep of the House is no longer such a sure bet, particularly as battle-tested incumbents polling better than Biden work their districts.

 Meanwhile, Democrats have benefited from Republican candidates who won primaries but are struggling in the general campaign.
 Trump-backed Senate candidates have complicated the GOP’s chances in battleground states like Pennsylvania, Georgia and Arizona, while several Trump-aligned candidates in House races were not always the party’s first choice.